 He failed to find private investors for his work, so Daguerre approached the French Academy of Sciences on January 7, 1839 about his invention.
 Initially, he withheld the specific details of the process, revealing the secret only to the academy’s secretary, François Arago, but all the members were enthusiastic about the potential.
 By August, Daguerre had “gifted” the French government with permission to make his process freely available in exchange for a modest lifetime pension–except in England, where Daguerre obtained a patent so that only licensed photographers could use his process.

-These “daguerrotypes” were the earliest form of still photography and became hugely popular.
-Renowned figures as diverse as US President Abraham Lincoln and poet Emily Dickinson had their images captured for posterity in daguerrotypes, and the process enabled the first photojournalists to document the horrors of the American Civil War.
-Samuel Morse, while a fan, expressed astonishment when he realized daguerrotypes of Parisian street scenes showed no people or carriages, because the still rather long exposure time meant that objects in motion weren’t captured.
+These “daguerreotypes” were the earliest form of still photography and became hugely popular.
+Renowned figures as diverse as US President Abraham Lincoln and poet Emily Dickinson had their images captured for posterity in daguerreotypes, and the process enabled the first photojournalists to document the horrors of the American Civil War.
+Samuel Morse, while a fan, expressed astonishment when he realized daguerreotypes of Parisian street scenes showed no people or carriages, because the still rather long exposure time meant that objects in motion weren’t captured.

 Photography studios began springing up throughout Europe in the 1840s.
 By the mid 1860s, London’s Regent Street boasted 42 photography studios; in America, there were 77 in New York alone by 1850.
 It became standard practice to include photographs on one’s calling cards, the use of which was a common rule of etiquette for the social elite.

 Appropriately, it was an astronomer who coined the term photography in 1839, when Johann Heinrich von Madler combined “photo” (from the Greek word for “light”) and “graphy” (“to write”).
 Astronomers quickly embraced the use of photographic plates because of their good resolution and the ability to make much larger images.